nsh07/urban-plus-plus/README.md

 }
 ```

-This program prints the top definition of the word "lol" and also prints the username of the author of the top definition.
+This program prints the top definition of the word "hello" and also prints the username of the author of the top definition.
 Note the usage of the `fetch()` member function, you need to call it every time you set the search term.
 Also note the unused `init` object (see [Initializing the transfer environment](#initializing-the-transfer-environment)).
 See also: [advanced usage](#advanced-usage). `#include "urban++.hpp"` will be omitted in further examples.

 ## Advanced usage

-This library can get you all sorts of info about the current word's search results on Urban Dictionary (yes redditors, that includes the upvote/downvote count).
+This library can get you all the info about the current word's search results on Urban Dictionary.
 A list of available get functions is provided in [list of member functions](#list-of-getters).

 ### Initializing the transfer environment

-Before you start doing anything in your program, you must create an object of the `Initializer` class (introduced in v1.3.0) in `static` storage.
+Before you start the search, you must create an object of the `Initializer` class (introduced in v1.3.0) in `static` storage.
 This object will [setup the libcurl transfer environment](https://curl.se/libcurl/c/curl_global_init.html) and will clean up the required memory at the end of the program. **There must be only one object of the Initializer class in your entire program.**

-This object is not *required* but it is highly recommended that you use it because relying on the Urban object to automatically setup the environment (via `curl_easy_perform()`) is not considered good practice (in the libcurl documentation) and can affect the stability of your program.
-It is also not required because of backwards compatibility with versions of this library older than 1.3.0.
-Also, there is no other use of this object and you should leave it after creating it as is.

 Example: